ghumphr/brainuploader/docs/README.md

 ### Mitigation Criteria
 - All passwords should be hashed
 - Personal information like email addresses should not be displayed on user profiles
-- System should be hardened against attacks
+- System should be hardened against attacks by automated testing

 ## Resource Hog
 As a resource hog, I want to use large quantities of computing resources with no reasonable purpose.